f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 # Automated Workflow Guide

-In this part of the guide we will use Ansible to update the WAF policy by uploading a new OpenAPI swagger file - `json`.
-TBD
+In this part of the guide we will use Ansible to first update the WAF policy by uploading a new OpenAPI swagger file, and then adding a `delete` handler to it.

 ## Blueprint Setup _(for F5 employees or customers with access to UDF)_